Gittins' theorem under uncertainty: Overview of Bandits under uncertainty

-\paragraph{Step B.3} In step A.2, we noticed that the total expected loss of a single bandit between $S$ and $S'$ is zero, for $S$ and $S'$ the consecutive stopping times when the robust Gittins index hits a new maximum.
-Define (inductively) $S^{(m)}_{k} := \sum_{l=0}^{k-1} \sigma^{(m)}_{l}$ and
+\paragraph{Step B.2} In step A.2, we noticed that the total expected loss of a single bandit between $S$ and $S'$ is zero, for $S$ and $S'$ the consecutive stopping times when the robust Gittins index hits a new maximum (Equation \eqref{A2 key}).
+We use this fact to construct a family of time allocation sequences as a candidate optimal strategy.